Business travel

 • Intragroup service provision and so forth

 The visa may be issued for one or multiple entries, depending on the reasons for the stay.
-The type C visa does not grant its holder the right to carry out a paid activity in Luxembourg.
-Only a long-term type D visa confers the right to a non-EU citizen to carry out a paid activity in Luxembourg (together with a work or residence permit).
+In principle, the type C visa does not grant its holder the right to carry out a paid activity in Luxembourg unless duly authorized by the Minister of Home Affairs Along-term type D visa confers the right to a non-EU citizen to carry out a paid activity in Luxembourg together with a work or residence permit.

 The visa application must be accompanied by supporting documentation, including the following: